imagineLife/big-site/content/mongo/rando-questions.md

 The search will find results that include any of the words in the `$search` string.

 Inserting a doc in a collection always includes the `_id` field.
 When the developer does not include an `_id` field/value, mongo auto-creates one.

+Wired tiger has features:

+- compressing data
+- compressing index prefixes
+- Doc-level concurrency
+- A uniquely dedicated cache of RAM
+  Wired tiger is a data storage engine, and its primary role is to store and get docs from cache and memory.

+Wired tiger does not handle replication or sharding.
+Replica sets and sharded clusters are handled by different parts of the `mongod` process than the [wired tiger storage engine](https://docs.mongodb.com/manual/core/wiredtiger/).